mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/authenticate-alice/kotlin.md

 ## Update `LoginViewModel`

-Replace `LoginViewModel.kt` file content with below code snippet:
+Replace the contents of the `LoginViewModel.kt` file with the following code:

 Replace file content with below code snippet: